dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

         <figcaption></figcaption>
       </figure>
       <h3>Sling TV</h3>
-      <p>I tested Sling TV and made an effort to migrate to it years ago but decided it wasn't worth the money.
+      <p>I tested <a href="https://www.sling.com/">Sling TV</a> and made an effort to migrate to it years ago but decided it wasn't worth the money.
 I couldn't rely on it to stream live sports games reliably, as the video stream would time out or have buffering issues.
 The lack of DVR and poor on-demand selection made it easy to say no to Sling TV.
 I don't think the service is much better now, from the comments I read on Slickdeals and the FireTV subreddit.</p>
    </div>
 </div>